roanutil/tuist-bug-demo/README.md

 ## The Problem

-The project fails to generate with `tuist clean && tuist fetch && tuist generate`.
-However, if `tuist generate` is run again without fetching, it will generate successfully.
+The project fails to fetch dependencies with `tuist fetch`.
+However, if `tuist generate` is run after the failed fetch it will generate successfully.

 ## Cause

-The initial failure to generate is caused by `swiftSettings: [.enableUpcomingFeature("StrictConcurrency")]` in the package manifest which is a dependency of the project.
-If that the `swiftSettings` parameter is removed, the project generates successfully every time.
+The failure to fetch is caused by `swiftSettings: [.enableUpcomingFeature("StrictConcurrency")]` in the package manifest which is a dependency of the project.
+If the `swiftSettings` parameter is removed, the project fetches successfully every time.